Download a FREE E-Book with 20 Easy Weeknight Dinners

 Serving Suggestions

 Breakfast casseroles are the easiest way to cook for a crowd.
 You can serve this sweet one alongside a savory one like a hash brown breakfast casserole.
+I also like to make a batch of my oven baked bacon and perfect hard boiled eggs for a boost of protein.
 Then the only thing missing is a delicious cup of coffee or even a mimosa!

 Above view of ingredients for an overnight french toast casserole